by

 Jody's Mavic wheels creak fix

-"Hey Jim, I don't know if this one is well known,
+"Hey Jim, I don't know if this one is well known, but I have

-found on pre-built wheelsets), there are small, aluminum axle caps (NOT
+on pre-built wheelsets), there are small, aluminum axle caps (NOT

 the adjuster ring that takes a pin snanner to adjust) that meet the